elunna/nerfhack-changelog/README.md

 * floating eyes inflict less passive paralysis; wisdom limits duration (Dyna)
 * fog clouds don't leave traces of steam (so they show up as v)
 * foocubi gain a level when draining one from the player (xnh)
-* gas spores leave a poison gas cloud when they explode
 * giant spiders can ensnare monsters in webs (Evil)
 * gnome lords and kings always get gnomish suits.
 * gnomish wizards always get a gnomish helm.